Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Free commodity and government When the government provides a good or service for free, it doesn't eliminate the opportunity cost.
+Free commodity by the government: When the government provides a good or service for free, it doesn't eliminate the opportunity cost.
 The resources used to provide that free good could have been used for something else.

 In essence, while the individual consumer might not directly pay for the good, the cost is still there and borne by the tax-paying public.